 So rather than send it back, I just decided to save it for this bathroom.
 So glad I did – it’s perfect in here!

 I gave the old brass shower doors a makeover with spray paint and trim.

 You can hardly tell they’re the same doors!

 These built-in shelves give us plenty of storage space.

 You can’t even tell the tub tile surround is the same tile after the white, epoxy paint!

 I love the way this tub nook turned out – so cozy!

 I framed and hung the salvaged wallpaper above the toilet.

-The little nook to the right of the vanity will eventually be my hidden jewelry storage.
-We just didn’t quite get to finishing the door, so for now it houses a sweet sign and traditional farmhouse tobacco basket. 🙂
+The little nook to the right of the vanity eventually ended up being my hidden jewelry storage.
+We just didn’t quite get to finishing the door before the reveal, so for these pictures it simply housed a sweet sign and traditional farmhouse tobacco basket. 🙂

 Lumber = $310